 - Essential group First aid.

-- Our staff’s Guides & Porter’s salary their insurance.
+- Guides & Porter’s salary their necessary charges.

-- Food during the trekking Lunch, Dinner, and Breakfast, as you like to choose from menu and hot drinks tea & Coffee unlimited.
+- Food Lunch, Dinner, and Breakfast with hot drinks tea & Coffee.

-- Accommodation at local tea-house twin sharing room during the trekking
+- Accommodation at local tea-house twin sharing room.

 What is not including?